tobiasrenkin/xfce4-genmon-rescuetime/README.md

 # About

 This script provides a Rescuetime applet for xfce4 panels.
-The applet displays your current and daily productivity in the panel.
-On click, it provides some additional statistics about daily productivity.
+The applet displays total productive time during the last 30 minutes and the share of total productive time in total logged over the current day in the panel.
+It provides some additional statistics about daily productivity in a simple GUI when clicked.

 ![Screenshot](screenshot.png) <!-- .element width="25%" -->